dzinesco/mastery/_SACRIFICES.md

 ⚰️  **2025-12-05T00:38:02.900Z** - Topic: `"Adversarial entanglement distillation protocols with adaptive error correction under partial channel characterization and Byzantine node behavior"` - Query: "What adversarial strategies could compromise entanglement distillation protocols, and how can protocols be designed to mitigate such attacks under partial channel knowledge?" (source: web)
    Reason: no_results - Confidence drag: -0.7%

+⚰️  **2025-12-05T00:38:54.754Z** - Topic: `"Distributed entanglement verification protocols with adaptive fidelity estimation under adversarial node collusion and imperfect quantum memory"` - Query: "What are the key components and assumptions of distributed entanglement verification protocols that allow for adaptive fidelity estimation?" (source: codebase)
+   Reason: no_results - Confidence drag: -0.7%

+⚰️  **2025-12-05T00:38:54.755Z** - Topic: `"Distributed entanglement verification protocols with adaptive fidelity estimation under adversarial node collusion and imperfect quantum memory"` - Query: "What are the key components and assumptions of distributed entanglement verification protocols that allow for adaptive fidelity estimation?" (source: web)
+   Reason: no_results - Confidence drag: -0.7%

+⚰️  **2025-12-05T00:38:54.755Z** - Topic: `"Distributed entanglement verification protocols with adaptive fidelity estimation under adversarial node collusion and imperfect quantum memory"` - Query: "How do adversarial node collusion scenarios impact the security and reliability of distributed entanglement verification?" (source: codebase)
+   Reason: no_results - Confidence drag: -0.7%

+⚰️  **2025-12-05T00:38:54.755Z** - Topic: `"Distributed entanglement verification protocols with adaptive fidelity estimation under adversarial node collusion and imperfect quantum memory"` - Query: "How do adversarial node collusion scenarios impact the security and reliability of distributed entanglement verification?" (source: web)
+   Reason: no_results - Confidence drag: -0.7%

+⚰️  **2025-12-05T00:38:54.756Z** - Topic: `"Distributed entanglement verification protocols with adaptive fidelity estimation under adversarial node collusion and imperfect quantum memory"` - Query: "What methods exist for adaptive fidelity estimation in quantum networks, and how do they adjust to measurement outcomes?" (source: codebase)
+   Reason: no_results - Confidence drag: -0.7%

+⚰️  **2025-12-05T00:38:54.756Z** - Topic: `"Distributed entanglement verification protocols with adaptive fidelity estimation under adversarial node collusion and imperfect quantum memory"` - Query: "What methods exist for adaptive fidelity estimation in quantum networks, and how do they adjust to measurement outcomes?" (source: web)
+   Reason: no_results - Confidence drag: -0.7%

+⚰️  **2025-12-05T00:38:54.756Z** - Topic: `"Distributed entanglement verification protocols with adaptive fidelity estimation under adversarial node collusion and imperfect quantum memory"` - Query: "How do imperfections in quantum memory (e.g., decoherence, storage time limits) affect the performance of entanglement verification protocols?" (source: codebase)
+   Reason: no_results - Confidence drag: -0.7%

+⚰️  **2025-12-05T00:38:54.756Z** - Topic: `"Distributed entanglement verification protocols with adaptive fidelity estimation under adversarial node collusion and imperfect quantum memory"` - Query: "How do imperfections in quantum memory (e.g., decoherence, storage time limits) affect the performance of entanglement verification protocols?" (source: web)
+   Reason: no_results - Confidence drag: -0.7%

+⚰️  **2025-12-05T00:38:54.757Z** - Topic: `"Distributed entanglement verification protocols with adaptive fidelity estimation under adversarial node collusion and imperfect quantum memory"` - Query: "What strategies can mitigate the combined effects of adversarial collusion and imperfect quantum memory in these protocols?" (source: codebase)
+   Reason: no_results - Confidence drag: -0.7%

+⚰️  **2025-12-05T00:38:54.758Z** - Topic: `"Distributed entanglement verification protocols with adaptive fidelity estimation under adversarial node collusion and imperfect quantum memory"` - Query: "What strategies can mitigate the combined effects of adversarial collusion and imperfect quantum memory in these protocols?" (source: web)
+   Reason: no_results - Confidence drag: -0.7%